A random glucose test is one method for measuring the amount of glucose or sugar circulating in a person’s blood.

 - intense physical activity or exercise

-Diagnosis with any chronic condition can be distressing, and, without treatment, diabetes can lead to serious health problems and complications, including:
+Diagnosis with any chronic condition can be distressing, and, without treatment, diabetes can lead to serious health problems and complications.
+These can

 However, with effective treatment and management, people with diabetes can enjoy a long and active life.

 Doctors usually diagnose type 1 diabetes in children and young adults.
-People with type 1 diabetes need to take insulin daily and regularly monitor their blood sugar levels for the rest of their lives.
+People with type 1 diabetes need to take insulin daily and regularly monitor their blood glucose levels for life.

 Type 2 diabetes often develops later in life.
 A person can sometimes manage type 2 diabetes using only diet and exercise.
-Other people may need medication or even insulin so that they can keep their blood sugar levels within healthy levels.
+Other people may need medication or insulin to keep their blood glucose levels within the healthy range.

-Anyone with symptoms of diabetes should see their doctor for an evaluation.
+Anyone with symptoms of diabetes should contact their doctor for an evaluation.